Chris Matthews

 Christopher John Matthews (born December 17, 1945) is an American political commentator, retired talk show host, and author.
-Matthews hosted his weeknight hour-long talk show, Hardball with Chris Matthews, on America's Talking and later on MSNBC, from 1997 until March 2, 2020.
+Matthews hosted his weeknight hour-long talk show, Hardball with Chris Matthews, on America's Talking and later on MSNBC, from 1997 until 2020.
 He announced on his final episode that he was retiring, following an accusation that he had made inappropriate comments to a Hardball guest four years earlier.
-On that occasion, he stated: "The younger generation's out there ready to take the reins.
-We see them in politics, in media, in fighting for their causes.
-They're improving the workplace."

 Early life and education

 Matthews was born in Philadelphia, Pennsylvania, the son of Mary Teresa (née Shields) and Herb Matthews, a court reporter.
 Matthews's father was, he has written, "raised Episcopalian—Church of England," of English and Scots-Irish ancestry, and his mother was from an Irish Catholic family; Matthews and his siblings were raised in the Catholic faith.

 Matthews attended La Salle College High School.
-Matthews is a 1967 graduate of the College of the Holy Cross in Worcester, Massachusetts, and did graduate work in Economics at the University of North Carolina at Chapel Hill.
+Matthews is a 1967 graduate of the College of the Holy Cross in Worcester, Massachusetts, and did graduate work in economics at the University of North Carolina at Chapel Hill.
 Matthews was also a visiting fellow at Harvard University's Institute of Politics.

 Matthews served in the United States Peace Corps in Swaziland from 1968 to 1970 as a trade development adviser.

 Matthews holds 34 honorary degrees from numerous universities and colleges.

 Career

 Political career

 When Matthews first arrived in Washington, D.C., he worked as an officer with the United States Capitol Police.
 Subsequently, Matthews served on the staffs of four Democratic Members of Congress, including Senators Frank Moss and Edmund Muskie.
 In 1974, Matthews mounted an unsuccessful campaign for Pennsylvania's 4th congressional district seat in the U.S. House of Representatives in which he received about 24% of the vote in the primary.
 Matthews was a presidential speechwriter during the Carter Administration, and later worked for six years as Chief of Staff to longtime Speaker of the House of Representatives Tip O'Neill, playing a direct role in many key political battles with the Reagan Administration.

 Matthews has said, "I'm more conservative than people think I am ...
 I voted for George W. in 2000."
-Salon.com has called him the "most conservative voice" on MSNBC's primetime lineup.
+Salon.com called him the "most conservative voice" on MSNBC's primetime lineup.
 Matthews has been accused by Media Matters for America of having panels of guests that skew to the right and of supporting Republicans in his own questions and comments.

 On the April 14, 2008, edition of The Colbert Report, Matthews alluded to a possible run for the United States Senate from Pennsylvania.
 On November 28, 2008, Matthews contacted senior staffers of Barack Obama's campaign about a possible Senate run.
 On January 7, 2009, The New York Times reported that Matthews told his staffers that he would not run for the Senate.